About the Mayor

 A copy of the Mayor’s speech can be found here: 2016 State Of The City Speech

 The Mayor proposes and reviews policies to be adopted by the City.
 He establishes administrative procedures and evaluates and implements existing policies, programs and procedures, and ensures the provision of municipal services.
 The Mayor actively promotes the economic development of the City.
-The Mayor can be reached at the number to the right or by the email icon.
+The Mayor can be reached at the number to the right.

 |Chief of Staff||920.448.3006|